Effective Date: 7-2-2021

 Research suggests that when families are engaged, supported, and play a significant role in case planning, they are more motivated to achieve their case plan.
 A Family Support Team meeting is a vehicle for family engagement.
 The Family Support Team Discussion Guide is provided as a guide for possible topics during a FST meeting.

-Family Support Team (FST) meetings are held within 72 hours and again at 30 days from the date of the initial placement in order to manage initial placement and visitation activities and to establish a case plan.
+Family Support Team (FST) meetings are held within 72 hours and again at 30 days from the date of the initial placement in order to manage initial placement and visitation activities and to establish a case plan, through development of the Social Service Plan.
+Required FSTs are to be held at 60 and 90 days from case opening.
 Subsequent FST meetings are then to be held every thirty days until court adjudication.
-Required FSTs are to be held at 60 and 90 days from case opening.
-FSTs can be held at other times (see below) and Permanency Planning Review Team (PPRT) meetings are to be held before the child has been in care for 180 days and then every 180 days thereafter.
+FSTs are also required to be held at six months from case opening and every six months thereafter.
+In addition, placement FSTs are to be held prior to placement moves.

 The typical flow of meetings for a case may look like this:

-- 72 hour meeting (preliminary case plan and concurrent plan established)
+- 72 hour meeting (preliminary plan and concurrent plan established)

-- 30-day FST meeting (case plan and concurrent plan established)
+- 30-day FST meeting (permanency plan and concurrent plan established)